REDUCE DEBIT CARD Fraud

 - Before clicking a link, hover your mouse over the link to make sure that the link is secure and matches the website you’re looking for.

 - Before sharing sensitive information such as your birth date or your payment information, verify that the source you’re sharing the information with is legitimate.
-Make sure that the website that you are on is correctly spelled and not mimicking a well-known brand or company.
-To be on the safe side, also make sure the website starts with https:// before entering any personal information.

 - Simply, never give any personal information over the phone.
 St. Anne’s will never request this information from you, nor would we ever need it.
 If you receive a phone call requesting these details from you, just hang up.
 Still unsure?
 Call the credit union directly to confirm the legitimacy of the call.